readysetmark/WealthPulse/Readme.md

 - [x] Fix pricedb parsing and serialization
 	- [x] Use FParsec parser instead of regex
 	- [x] Price should be an Amount with a symbol
+- [ ] Pricedb and Journal should use the same parser combinator

 Balance Report
 - [ ] Update logic for calculating basis and real value for commodities